robmolenda/leaflet-challenge/README.md

 # Resources Used

-XpertLearning system was used to help create the legend and CSS styling needed for legend to appear on map.
+XpertLearning system and AskBCS (ASK-311242) were used to help create the legend and CSS styling needed for legend to appear on map.